hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 The above code is equivalent to `@SpringApplicationConfiguration(classes={...})` in Spring Boot 1.3.

-### SpringRunner
+###New JUnit Runner: SpringRunner

-Spring Boot 1.4 introduced a new JUnit Runner, `SpringRunner`, which is an alias for the `SpringJUnit4ClassRunner`.
+Spring 1.4 introduced a new JUnit Runner, `SpringRunner`, which is an alias for the `SpringJUnit4ClassRunner`.

 	@RunWith(SpringRunner.class)